 - Any questions?
-Contact a Graduate Education Officer.
+Contact a Graduate Education Officer by emailing [email protected].

 GRS Events: Workshops, Masterclasses, Seminars and Writing Retreats

 The GEOs offer a range of 2-3 hour workshops.

 - The Research Proposal and Thesis & Viva Examination workshops are held every month.

 - The Research Foundations, Research Productivity, Academic Writing Efficiency, Academic Writing Style, Writing a Journal Paper, Conference Skills and MS Word for Thesis Writers workshops are held at least twice a year.

 GRS Drop-in Sessions